 Fortune Cookies.
 Santa hat brownies « daisy's world.
 Aren’t these Santa Hat Brownies just so cute?

 I don’t really have a theory about this but I fully understand why custard would be anyone’s favorite.
 Crème Brûlée has been such a standard on dessert menus for years along with Butterscotch Pudding, Crème Caramel or Flan.
-Custards and creams are super satisfying desserts that really deliver on pure flavor and comfort when made from scratch using the best ingredients.
 Creamy Custard.
 The ultimate beauty of custard is found in its simplicity – eggs, dairy, sugar, a bit of flavoring and not much else.

 There is really nothing like blueberry pie.
+That unmistakable deep blue-purple juiciness combined with a tender flaky crust is hard to beat.
 Individual Boston Cream Pies.
 If you’re in the mood for a delicious little treat, you might consider a return to an old-fashioned American classic from the mid-1800s, Boston Cream Pie.

 You know the one - it’s the pie that is really a cake, picking up its name because it was probably first baked in a pie plate long before the advent of cake pans.
 Pumpkin Chocolate Chip Cookies.
 I don't like pumpkin foods.

 It all started when I had my first taste of pumpkin pie and then had the stomach flu the next day.
 But last Thanksgiving I was in charge of the desserts.
 Homemade pop tarts.
 Chocolate whiskey and beer cupcakes.
 Skeleton Gingerbread Men Cookies.
 Who says gingerbread men are just for Christmas?

 (Really, who does say that?
 I’m assuming someone does) It’s time to rip off the lederhosen and get ready for a Halloween edition.
 First we’ll need our little cookie people.
 Raspberry Cheesecake Cupcakes.
 If you enjoy cheesecake, then you will love these cupcakes.